With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLechris Behavioral Health is a mental health clinic in Rocky Mount, North Carolina, located at 130 Jones Road, 27804.
 Lechris Behavioral Health offers outpatient treatment.
-Lechris Behavioral Health provides group therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Lechris Behavioral Health provides group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Lechris Behavioral Health also supports people with serious mental illness.
 Some other services provided by Lechris Behavioral Health include illness management and recovery and psychosocial rehabilitation services.

 Learn MoreWaynesboro Family Clinic Pa is a mental health treatment clinic in Goldsboro, North Carolina, located at 1706 Wayne Memorial Drive, Suite 1, in the 27534 zip code.
 Waynesboro Family Clinic Pa provides outpatient treatment.
-Waynesboro Family Clinic Pa provides psychotropic medication, group therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
-Waynesboro Family Clinic Pa also supports people with PTSD, veterans and people requiring dual diagnosis treatment.
-Additional services provided by Waynesboro Family Clinic Pa consist of family psychoeducation, court-ordered outpatient treatment and assertive community treatment.
+Waynesboro Family Clinic Pa provides couples/family therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, children / adolescents and adults.
+Waynesboro Family Clinic Pa also supports people requiring dual diagnosis treatment, seniors or older adults and clients referred from the court/judicial system.
+Additional services provided by Waynesboro Family Clinic Pa consist of mentoring/peer support/consumer-run services, family psychoeducation and assertive community treatment.

 Learn MoreJohnston Health is a mental health treatment center in Smithfield, North Carolina, located at 509 North Brightleaf Boulevard, part of the 27577 zip code.
 Johnston Health provides hospital inpatient treatment.
-Johnston Health also offers behavior modification, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Johnston Health also provides suicide prevention services, chronic disease/illness management and case management.
+Johnston Health also offers individual psychotherapy, cognitive behavioral therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Johnston Health also provides illness management and recovery, chronic disease/illness management and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.